gii-is-psg2/psg2-2324-g5-52/docs/sprint3/A36 - MonitorizacionAcuerdoClientePetClinicServices_PSG2-2324-G5-52.md

-## A3.5.c - Remove the "Plan" page fot pet owners
+## A3.5.c - Remove the "Plan" page for pet owners

 ![Captura iTop A3.5.c Vista normal](../static/sprint3/A3-5-c-1.png)